melvincwng/covid19-tracker-app/README.md

 It also provides access to medical articles about COVID-19, which users can read to increase their awareness & knowledge about the disease.

 ## Languages/Tools used:
+HTML, CSS, Javascript, MERN stack (MongoDB, Express, React, Node.js)

+## Libraries & APIs used:
+Libraries: Material UI, Bootstrap, react-countup, react-chartjs-2, Formik, react-loader-spinner

-HTML, CSS, Javascript, React JS (front-end framework), Material UI library, react-countup library, react-chartjs-2 library, Two APIs used: mathdroid/covid-19-api & melvincwng/covid19-tracker-app-express
+APIs used: mathdroid/covid-19-api & melvincwng/covid19-tracker-app-express

 ## Art & Design:
 Artwork created by Melvin Ng